 The final research plan begins with mutual understanding between the student and Thesis Committee of the outcome of the Research Progress Review, and following electronic submission to the Graduate School of the research plan by the Thesis Committee.

 Funding is provided by the supervisor.
-The possibility of further self-funded enrollment with access to the unit as a consequence of examination outcome (either PhD or MSc), is by negotiation between the student and the supervisor.
+The possibility of further self-funded enrollment with access to the unit as a consequence of examination outcome is by negotiation between the student and the supervisor.